khanhnguyendata/logweight/README.md

 This is the project of analyzing my weight loss journey during 2018.
 The 2 main goals for this project are:
-1. Build a machine learning model (namely regularized logistic regression) to classify whether I would gain weight or lose weight on a given day given how many calories I eat beyond my budget and my step count for that day.
+1. Build a machine learning model (namely regularized logistic regression) to classify whether I would gain weight or lose weight on a given day given how many calories I eat beyond my allowed budget and my step count for that day.
 The parameters of the model (the regression coefficients and the decision boundary) are also used to give simple, actionable numbers that I could use for my weight loss journey.